 When it comes to car buying, you want your new-to-you used car to give you thousands or tens of thousands of miles of trouble-free transportation.
 And common sense seems to suggest that the fewer miles a used car has, the longer it will faithfully serve you.
+But with used car prices at record highs, a higher mileage car may better suit your budget.

 All this begs the obvious question: how many miles should a used car have, anyway?

 Most people will fall into the spectrum between those two extremes.
-But when there are two similar cars with different mileage, you should go for the better maintained car rather than the lower-mile car.
+But when there are two similar cars with different mileage, you should choose the better maintained car rather than the lower-mile car.
 Of course, there’s a limit to this – a car with 30,000 miles is superior to one with 300,000 miles.
 But if the gulf in mileage is only ten or twenty grand, would you rather the lower-mile neglected car or higher-mile pampered one?

 On the face of it, it seems like the premium might be worth it – how often can you find a like-new example of an old, discontinued car?
 For those who swear by a certain product – think loyal Town Car buyers or diesel truck buyers – such a find looks like a godsend.

 But there’s a catch.
-When a car sits for prolonged period of time, certain parts will break down.
+When a car sits for a prolonged period of time, certain parts will break down.
 Rubbers, seals, and gaskets are a perfect example of this –when enough time passes these pliable components will turn brittle and become ineffective regardless of usage.
 It’s not uncommon for an unusually low-miles car to spout leaks after suddenly being pressed into daily service, thanks to these rubber parts failing.

-The irony here is that if the car had been driven regularly, this might not have been an issue – the thermal expansion and contraction process when an engine is run, along with the light lubrication of any passing fluids, may have prolonged the deterioration of these rubbers.
+The irony here is that if the car had been driven regularly, this might not have been an issue – the thermal expansion and contraction process when an engine is run, along with the light lubrication of any passing fluids, may have prolonged the lifespan of these rubbers.

 This particular concern is only relevant for older but very low-mile cars – think a ten-year old car with only 30,000 or less miles on it.
 These are rare finds, and might still be worth buying if you have a soft spot for a certain make and model, but be wary about potential costly fixes that may be hiding in an underused car.

-You might be able to pick up a higher-mile car for cheaper, but it also means you’re that much closer to major servicing for things like timing belts, cooling systems, and brakes.
+You might be able to pick up a higher-mile car for cheaper, but it also means you’re that much closer to major servicing for things like timing belts, cooling systems, and brake pads.
 Servicing these systems aren’t cheap – and it’s spending that can be deferred if you buy a lower-mile car.

 At a certain point in a car’s life, unexpected repairs will begin occurring with increasing frequency.
-There’s no hard age or mileage at which this happens, but often enough it occurs around when the car is 8-10 years old and 100,000-120,000 miles.
+There’s no hard age or mileage at which this happens, but often enough it occurs around when the car is 8-10 years old and reaches 100,000-120,000 miles.
 This is inevitable – the engineers can’t build cars to last forever.
 If there’s a certain age or mileage to avoid, it’s the decade-old car whose odometer reading is already displaying six figures.

 Mileage and vehicle age are indelibly tied together, but just like mileage, there is no single right answer as to what’s a good age for a used vehicle.
 Generally you want the newest car you can afford in your budget.
 But the usual used-car considerations persist – if there’s a car that’s a year or two older than you would like but was maintained well and never in an accident, it’s a better buy than a newer car that has been in an accident or poorly maintained.
 As always, overall condition is paramount.